 Lamu Yoga Festival Teachers

-We are honoured and delighted to welcome this year’s yoga teachers — a diverse, talented and experienced group from around the world.
+We are honored and delighted to present the 2018 Lamu Yoga Festival teachers — a diverse, talented and experienced group from around the world.

 He is currently focussed on teaching Mindfulness Practice, which has its origins in the Buddhist Theravada tradition of Insight Meditation.
 Mindfulness Practice nurtures awareness of the mind-body relationship, expanding our sense of who we are beyond our fears and self-judgment, and by awakening our capacity for insight, wisdom and compassion.

 In June 2017 he participated in a new initiative launched by Christopher Titmuss, a well known Dhamma Teacher and Insight Meditation instructor from UK (see www.christophertitmuss.net), which was the first Mindfulness Teachers Training Course to create Agents for Change (MTTC) which was held at Pauenhof Retreat Centre near Dusseldorf in Germany.

 He also attended a course in Mindful Self Compassion facilitated by Chris Germer whose training programme came to Kenya for the first time this month (Feb.
 2018).

 At Lamu Yoga festival he will facilitate an introduction into the four foundations of Mindfulness Practice in six sessions from 15th to 18th Feb.

 He teaches Mindfulness Practice every Saturday afternoon at Planet House, Grevillea Grove, Westlands, Nairobi.
 More information on Courses and Programmes on Mindfulness from February 20 can be found at www.deepractice.com